rflandau/Orv/README.md

 Logging is serviced by [Zerolog](github.com/rs/zerolog).

-Our API endpoints are handled by [Huma](https://huma.rocks/).
+Our API endpoints are handled by [Huma](https://huma.rocks/). *NOTE:* We ran into some issues with humatest and are not relying it for the testing infrastructure.

-VK requests (like vk.Join and vk.Hello) as well as API requests made in tests are built on top of [Resty](https://resty.dev/).
+Requests (both within a VK and from the client side) as well as API requests made in tests are built on top of [Resty](https://resty.dev/).

 # Special Thanks